ibm-cloud-docs/solution-tutorials/cloud-e2e-security.md

 ### Create a cluster for the application
 {: #cloud-e2e-security-6}

-The {{site.data.keyword.containerfull_notm}} provides an environment to deploy highly available apps in containers that run in Kubernetes clusters.
+{{site.data.keyword.containerfull_notm}} and {{site.data.keyword.openshiftlong_notm}} provide environments to deploy highly available apps in containers that run in Kubernetes clusters.

 Skip this section if you have an existing `Standard` cluster you want to reuse with this tutorial, throughout the remainder of this tutorial the cluster name is referenced as **secure-file-storage-cluster**, simply substitute with the name of your cluster. **Note the minimum required Kubernetes version of 1.19.**
 {: tip}